 Most importantly – don’t forget to nurture reviews and respond accordingly if the need arises.

 You should have a Google Analytics account linked to your website.

 The data that it collects can tell you so much about your users and what it is they want from your site, how they find it, what pages they read and how they leave.
 If you can interpret the data and help your users achieve their objectives more efficiently, you will reap the rewards.

 Leverage your suppliers

-Lock in information nights and ask your suppliers to present and/or supply marketing material.
-Push them for exclusive value-ads valid for bookings made within a week of the event.
+Lock in information nights and ask your suppliers to present or supply marketing material.
+Push them for exclusive value-ads for bookings made within a week of the event.
 Wheel and deal for giveaways to share with your newsletter subscribers on a monthly basis.

 This a lot of information to consume in one go.
 If I was to give you one thing to take away, something that you can do today, then it would have to be get on your website.
 Make sure you’re aware of the experience you provide all of your users, whether they visit you from their desktop, laptop, tablets or mobile.
 Understand your users’ intentions and how they go about finding what they need to on your website.

 This basic tip will help you make your website an essential part of your business.